 The concept of “blooming where you are planted”has really changed my perspective on a few things.
 This phrase actually originated in the Bible (Phil.
 4:4-23).
 Essentially what it means to bloom where you are planted is to make the most of your current place in life regardless of any unpleasant circumstances.
 Don’t wait until something better comes around – start blooming beautiful flower!!

 I lived in Desert Hot Springs California back in the 80’s where it is very hot!
 We lived with Prickly Pears in our front yard like the picture above.
 You can’t touch them, they are just for looking at, believe me, you will hurt if you get pricked.
 Like these desert flowers I began to bloom where I was “planted” to survive.
 I didn’t want to live there at first but I knew that God was using us to build a church there.
-I loved the little children that I would bring in in my yellow station wagon.
+I loved the little children that I would bring in with my yellow station wagon.
 Yes, yellow like the sun!
 I missed my dear mother so much.
 I did not like my circumstances at all.
 To make it there I had to change my thinking from despair to survival.

 A person can change their life by changing the way they think.
 As I sat in the pit of depression, I began to see that my destructive thought patterns had become the greatest source of apprehension and anxiety in my life.
 My thoughts had become a vicious cycle of self condemnation and insecurity.
 The cycle had to be broken.
 I began to pray for direction, asking God to take control, knowing that only He could accomplish what I was asking.